Tuesday, August 15th

 Dr. Catherine Gransard

 She has a Doctorate in Psychology and works at the Centre Georges Devereux, in the field of Ethnopsychiatry with families.
-These are families who have had to leave their country are living between two countries, between two cultures and often between two religions as well.
+These are families who have had to leave their country and are now living between two countries, between two cultures and often between two religions as well.

 Saturday, August 19th